 The extent of Holmen's transport activity in 2015 and the associated emissions of fossil carbon dioxide were calculated in 2016.
 The aim of the investigation was to survey fossil carbon dioxide emissions, which each producing unit within the Group, gives rise to in transportation within Europe of finished products to customers as well as in inward deliveries of wood, pulp, recovered paper and chemicals.
 Europe is understood here to mean EU27, according to the method description of the industry organisation the Swedish Forestry Industries Federation for the calculation of emissions in Swedish forestry industry.

-Emissions of fossil carbon dioxide for 2015 totalled 173,000 tonnes.
+Emissions of fossil carbon dioxide for 2015 totalled 173 000 tonnes.
 Holmen sold the unit in Madrid at the end of the first half of 2016.
-Based on emissions for 2015, emissions from transport in 2016 are estimated to total around 165,000 tonnes.
+Based on emissions for 2015, emissions from transport in 2016 were estimated to total around 165 000 tonnes.

-Of these emissions, 44,000 tonnes relate to timber transport to the Swedish mills.
+Of these emissions, 44 000 tonnes related to timber transport to the Swedish mills.

 Holmen Skog has set an environmental target of emissions of fossil carbon dioxide from logging and timber transport decreasing by 20 per cent by 2020 in comparison with 2014.

-A complementary investigation has been carried out concerning emissions of carbon dioxide from goods transport outside the EU.
-Emissions from overseas transport have been estimated at around 72,000 tonnes.
+A complementary investigation was carried out concerning emissions of carbon dioxide from goods transport outside the EU.
+Emissions from overseas transport was estimated at around 72 000 tonnes.

-Altogether, this means that Holmen's emissions of fossil carbon dioxide from transport of inputs and finished products totalled just over 235,000 tonnes in 2016.
+Altogether, this meant that Holmen's emissions of fossil carbon dioxide from transport of inputs and finished products totalled just over 235 000 tonnes in 2016.

 Based on a study from 2015 and calculations for 2016, emissions from transport for 2017 were estimated to be 241 000 tonnes.